Provisional Programme

 GITT 2025 website gitt-workshop

-Third International Workshop on Automatic Translation for Sign and Spoken Languages (AT4SSL)
+3rd International Workshop on Automatic Translation for Signed and Spoken Languages (AT4SSL)

 Tuesday, 24 June (9 am - 5 pm)